-Ford Issues Recall On 350,000 SUVs And Trucks, Citing Problems Putting Them In 'Park'
+Ford Recalls 350,000 SUVs And Trucks, Citing Problems Putting Them In 'Park'

 The affected vehicles include:

-To correct the problem, Ford says, "Dealers will inspect and verify that the shift cable locking clip was properly installed.
+To correct the problem, Ford says: "Dealers will inspect and verify that the shift cable locking clip was properly installed.
 If the clip is not properly seated, technicians will adjust the shifter cable and secure the locking clip at no cost to the customer."

-Ford is also recalling a smaller number of vehicles — less than 500 2017-18 Ford F-150s, 2018 Ford Expeditions, 2018 Lincoln Navigators and 2018 Ford Mustangs — that are equipped with the model 10R80 transmission.
+Ford is also recalling a smaller number of vehicles — fewer than 500 2017-18 Ford F-150s, 2018 Ford Expeditions, 2018 Lincoln Navigators and 2018 Ford Mustangs — that are equipped with the model 10R80 transmission.
 That unit, the company says, may be missing a roll pin.

 In that recall, dealers are to inspect the transmissions and install the roll pin, which attaches the park pawl rod guide cup to the transmission case.